BTZ Black Hole In The Non-Extensive Generalizations of Gibbs Entropy: Thermodynamic geometry of the R-BTZ black hole

 \subsection{\textbf{Geometrothermodynamic(GTD) formalism}}

-To describe the charged rotaing BTZ black hole in GTD formalism, we first assume a seven-dimensional phase space $\mathcal{T}$ with co-ordinates $M, S, J, Q, T, \Omega$ and $\Phi$ which are the mass, entropy, angular momentum, electric charge, temperature, angular velocity and electric potential for the black hole.
+To describe the rotating BTZ black hole in GTD formalism, we first assume a five-dimensional phase space $\mathcal{T}$ with co-ordinates $M, S, J, T$ and $\Omega$ which are the mass, entropy, angular momentum, temperature and angular velocity for the black hole.
 The contact 1-form for these set of co-ordinates can be written as:-

-The 1-form satisfies the condition $\Theta \wedge (d\Theta)^3 \neq 0$ and a legendre invariant metric that goes by \cite{akbar2011thermodynamic}:-
+The 1-form satisfies the condition $\Theta \wedge (d\Theta)^3 \neq 0$ and a legendre invariant metric that goes by :-

-We then assume a three-dimensional sub-space of $\mathcal{T}$ with co-ordinates $E^a$ where $a=1,2,3$.
+We then assume a two-dimensional sub-space of $\mathcal{T}$ with co-ordinates $E^a$ where $a=1,2$.
 We denote this subspace with $\epsilon$ which is defined as a smooth mapping, $\phi: \epsilon \rightarrow \mathcal{T}$.
 The subspace $\epsilon$ becomes the space of equilibrium states if the pullback of $\phi$ is 0 i.e. $\phi^{*}(\Theta)=0$.
 A metric structure $g$ is then naturally induced on $\epsilon$ by applying the same pullback on the metric G of $\mathcal{T}$.
-This induced metric determines all the geometric properties of the equilibrium space for the CR-BTZ black hole.
+This induced metric determines all the geometric properties of the equilibrium space for the R-BTZ black hole.